 A trader can use any combination to create a MA cross over system.
 Some of the popular combinations for a swing trader would be:

-- 25 day EMA with 50 day EMA – use this to identify medium term trade (upto few weeks)
+- 25 day EMA with 50 days EMA – use this to identify medium-term trade (upto few weeks)

 - 50 day EMA with 100 Day EMA – use this to identify trades that lasts upto few months

 Here is an example of a 25 x 50 EMA crossover.
-There are three trading signals that qualify under the crossover rule.
+Three trading signals qualify under the crossover rule.

 Needless to say, the MA crossover system can also be applied for intraday trading.
-For instance one could use the 15 x 30 minutes crossover to identify intraday opportunities.
-A more aggressive trader could use 5 x 10 minute crossover.
+For instance, one could use the 15 x 30 minutes crossover to identify intraday opportunities.
+A more aggressive trader could use a 5 x 10-minute crossover.

 Key takeaways from this chapter

 - A standard average calculation is a quick approximation of a series of numbers

 - In an average calculation where the latest data is included, and the oldest is excluded called a Moving Average

 - The simple moving average (SMA) gives equal weightage to all data points in the series